alibaba/bifrostui/packages/bui-core/src/Tag/index.en-US.md

 ### Basic tags

-Tag support`Stroke `、`fill`、`Light Bright`there are three display modes, with the default being stroke labels.
+The label supports three display modes: 'stroke', 'fill', and 'light', with the default being the stroke label.
-`Stroke label`：common white background with borders can be used in combination with fill buttons.
+Stroke label: a common form of white background with borders, which can be used in combination with fill buttons.
-`Fill in label`：users need to pay attention to the highest priority tag on the entire page to guide them to follow.
+Fill in tags: Users need to focus on the highest priority tag on the entire page to guide them to pay attention.
-`Light label`：the light mode is weaker in visual emphasis than the fill label, and the background and text have the same theme color.
+Light Bright Label: The light bright mode is visually less emphasized than the fill label, and the background and text have the same theme color.

 ```tsx
 import { Stack, Tag } from '@bifrostui/react';